LWJGL/lwjgl3/doc/README.txt

 Module: Core
 	Description: The LWJGL core.
-	Module Dependencies: n/a (but the Generator has to execute successfully first) Library Dependencies: disruptor (OSX only, if GLFW is used)
+	Module Dependencies: n/a (but the Generator has to execute successfully first)
 	Structure:
 		* src/core
 		* src/native